CMEGroup/datamine_python/README.md

 juptyer notebook
 ```

+#

 # Example Usages

-The following quickly outline some of the simple
+The following quickly outline some of the simple methods to access CME Datamine data

 ## Load My Data Catalog Items